Muscogee: British, French, and Spanish expansion

 The Ochese Creeks joined the Yamasee, burning trading posts, and raiding back-country settlers, but the revolt ran low on gunpowder and was put down by Carolinian militia and their Cherokee allies.
 The Yamasee took refuge in Spanish Florida, the Ochese Creeks fled west to the Chattahoochee.
 In 1702, French Canadian explorers founded Mobile as the first capital of Louisiana.
 In 1717, they took advantage of the war to build Fort Toulouse at the confluence of the Tallapoosa and Coosa, trading with the Alabama and Coushatta.
 Fearing they would come under French influence, the British reopened the deerskin trade with the Lower Creeks, antagonizing the Yamasee, now allies of Spain.

 The French instigated the Upper Creeks to raid the Lower Creeks.
 In May 1718, the shrewd Emperor Brim, mico of the powerful Coweta band, invited representatives of Britain, France, and Spain to his village and, in council with Upper and Lower Creek leaders, declared a policy of Muscogee neutrality in their colonial rivalry.
 In 1718, the Spaniards built the presidio of San Marcos de Apalache on Apalachee Bay.
 In 1721, the British built Fort King George at the mouth of the Altamaha River.
 As the three European colonial powers established themselves along the borders of Muscogee lands, the Muscogee strategy of neutrality allowed them to hold the balance of power.

-Yamacraw Creek Native Americans meet with the trustee of the colony of Georgia in England, July 1734.
-A Native American boy (in a blue coat) and woman (in a red dress) are in European clothing.